 it was my fault, no excuses.

-Taking responsibility for our own health is a foreign concept to many because 1) we have been taught that the answers to our health concerns are found only in conventional medicine and 2) we tend bristle at the thought that we actually played a part in our body developing disease.
+Taking responsibility for our own health is a foreign concept to many because 1) we have been taught that the answers to our health concerns are found only in conventional medicine, and 2) we tend to bristle at the thought that we actually played a part in our body developing a disease.
 We have learned to be a people of “excuses” and to make “choices of convenience” no matter what facet of life.
-We seemingly do not want to take responsibility for much, but instead find it easier to blame everything and everybody (including God) for our lack of good health.
+We seemingly do not want to take responsibility for much, but instead, find it easier to blame everything and everybody (including God) for our lack of good health.
 I want to change that concept.
+I want to educate people about natural disease prevention steps they can take to avoid disease.
 I want to challenge and encourage people dealing with illness and disease to take that first step “out-of-the-box” toward a life of health and well-being.
-That first step consists of being willing to understand that what you have been doing is obviously not conducive to good health or you would not be sick…thus change must happen in order for healing to begin!
+That first step consists of being willing to understand that what you have been doing is obviously not conducive to good health or you would not be sick; thus, profound change must happen for healing to begin!
 The steps that come afterward get easier and easier.
 I did it – You CAN, too!

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Oasis Advanced Wellness/OAWHealth does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Oasis Advanced Wellness/OAWHealth are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician of choice.